-Pick the field type you want to create, and fill in the details in the field creation screen that appears:
+Select the field type you want to create from the drop-down box and fill in the details in the field creation screen that appears:

 The custom fields are considered 'active', and will now be available only on the test site.
 You need to publish the fields to your live site to include custom field information in the invoices that you send to your customers, or in the hosted pages viewed by them.
 Ensure that you check how the fields work for all your use cases before pushing it to your live site.

 In the Custom Fields main page, click Publish to Live and confirm changes.